What Food is Nebraska Best Known For? Runza!

 Where Can I Get a Runza?

-In earlier times, Runzas were only found in Nebraska or the European region.
+In earlier times, Runzas were only found in Nebraska and the European region.
 However, many restaurants around the world have added it to their menu, mostly under a different name.
 So, for those who believe Nebraska is the only place having this delicacy…think again!
 But still, Nebraska makes the best in the world!

 Runza Franchises

 There are a few Runza franchises located across the US and maybe other parts of the world.
 Just as you have Starbucks and KFC, so you have Runza.
 Many people have found the zeal to have a Runza once they visit a particular area and know it would be a good idea to launch a franchise.
-However, there is a process for applying as well as a fee is required.
-To own a Runza franchise, you must first be successful in the application process and pay a non-refundable fee of $5,000.
-This cost goes towards setting up your business and training.
-But the total cost for a franchise is $30,000 and the signing of a confidentiality agreement.
+However, there is a process for applying, as a fee is required.

 This meal, as we call it, is a delicacy and can never be replaced by anything close to it.
 For a Nebraskan local, it is history and a part of who they are.
 So, are you ready to try a bunza-style Runza?
 Let’s go!